davejlin/sandwich-order-system/README.md

 To change the seed data:

-1. Edit the contents of item seed files in the Data directory.
+1. Edit the contents of item seed files in the `...\SandwichOrderSystemShared\Data` directory.
 The format is the name and price separated by a comma, one item per line.

-2. In Visual Studio's SQL Server Object Explorer, delete the database named SandwichOrderSystem within (localdb)\MSSQLLocalDB.
+2. In Visual Studio's SQL Server Object Explorer, delete the database named `SandwichOrderSystem` within `(localdb)\MSSQLLocalDB`.

 3. Clean and Rebuild the project.